harshit4149/harshit4149/README.md

 ## 🚀 About Me

-- 🌱 I’m currently learning advanced JavaScript concepts and exploring the world of TypeScript.
+- 🌱 I’m currently learning  Full stack Development .
 - 👯 I’m looking to collaborate on open-source projects and innovative web applications.
 - 🤔 I’m always looking for help with improving my coding skills and learning new technologies.
 - 💬 Ask me about web development, JavaScript, React, and Node.js.
-- 📫 How to reach me: [harshit4149@example.com](mailto:harshit4149@example.com)
 - ⚡ Fun fact: I love solving puzzles and playing chess in my free time.

 ## 🛠️ Technologies & Tools